althea-net/rita-firmware/README.md

 ### Flashing Gotchas

-There's a known but in the Edgerouterx where the file system is not synced and corruption can occur.
+There's a known bug in the Edgerouterx where the file system is not synced and corruption can occur.
 When you flash the EdgerouterX and boot it for the first time _do not_ cut power until it's been running for at least a minute.
 This will give Rita time to sync to the disk.
 It should really take only a few seconds, but restoring a bricked device is enough of a pain